erlef/rebar3_hex/README.md

 $ rebar3 hex organization auth hexpm:your_org
 ```

+Now you can generate, revoke, and list keys for your organizations.
+See below for an example of generating a key for use
+in CI.

 See the [docs](https://hexdocs.pm/rebar3_hex/rebar3_hex_organization.html)

 #### Read-Only Repo Key for CI

-If you have a private organization or other private repository it is recommended that you use a repo specific auth token for reading from the repository in CI.
+If you have a private organization or other private repository it is recommended that you use a repo specific auth token for
+reading from the repository in CI.
 To generate a token:

 ```shell
 $ rebar3 hex organization auth <repo>